My Data Science Cheatsheet

 - Saving all your dfs into a

-folder makes things neater! - use
+datafolder makes things neater! - use

-: don’t save the unnamed index column into the excel file
+index = False: don’t save the unnamed index column into the excel file

 CSV vs Excel